 When you find someone that would make a great mentor, simply ask them if they have some time to meet and answer a few questions.
 You don’t have to ask them straight-up to be your mentor—you can let that relationship evolve naturally.
 In your initial meeting, you can ask them about their current position and how they got there, while exploring whether this parallels the path you’d like to take.
 Once you’ve established a connection with your mentor, be sure to meet with them regularly—at least every other month—to stay on track and show them your commitment.

 At Ascent, we know that college can be a time of new opportunities and challenges alike.
 That’s why we’re committed to providing college students with the resources they need to fulfill their educational goals.
-Our passion is helping students, whether it’s with providing funding for education or offering valuable advice.
+Our passion is helping students, whether it’s with private cosigned student loans or offering valuable advice.
 Be sure to check back on our blog section often to stay current with the latest in college finance tips!

 Ascent Student Loans is determined to providing students with the resources they need to make their educational dreams come true.
 Stay informed with the latest in student life tips and tricks by checking back at our blogs page often!

 Ascent Student Loans sponsors these blog posts and creates informational content that is of interest to prospective borrowers and our applicants.